xaaha/hulak/docs/store.md

 ### Joining a team (with age keys)

-If the new member prefers a dedicated age keypair (or is on a new machine and doesn't want `hulak init`'s vault-scaffolding side effects), use `gen-identity`:
+If the new member prefers a dedicated age keypair (or is on a new machine and doesn't want `hulak init`'s vault-scaffolding side effects), use `secrets identity generate`:

 ```bash
 # === New member's machine ===